Modifications to Child Support Orders

 How can you modify your child support payments?

-two types of modifications that you can pursue: temporary and permanent.
+modifications that you can pursue: temporary and permanent.
 For temporary modifications,

 this is typically related to a sudden financial hardship, illness, or